Nurou/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 <!-- - Osaat luoda tekstikäyttöliittymän, joka saa parametrinaan sovelluskohtaisen sovelluslogiikan sekä syötteen lukemiseen käytettävän Scanner-olion. -->

  - You become familiar with creating programs where the user interface and the application logic are separated

- - You know how to create a textual user interface that takes as its parameters program-specific application logic and a Scanner object for reading inputs
+ - You know how to create a text-based user interface that takes as its parameters program-specific application logic and a Scanner object for reading inputs

 </text-box>